-- 4.37 There are also a number of areas where the existing Metro network can be upgraded to create a more effective service: - Linking the Washington area to the Metro and local rail network to provide better public transport links with Sunderland city centre in particular. - Doxford Park is home to the city's biggest business park, Doxford International, a 51 ha site that provides 8,000 jobs.
+- 4.42 There are also a number of areas where the existing Metro network can be upgraded to create a more effective service: - Linking the Washington area to the Metro and local rail network to provide better public transport links with Sunderland city centre in particular. - Doxford Park is home to the city's biggest business park, Doxford International, a 51 ha site that provides 8,000 jobs.
 The area surrounding the site experiences peak-time traffic congestion which impacts upon the adjacent A19 trunk road.
 A route between Doxford Park and Sunderland city centre could utilise the former Hetton Colliery Railway alignment which was built to transport coal to the banks of the River Wear.
-Most of the route between Doxford and the city centre is free from development, however underpasses beneath Durham Road and Premier Road would need to be re-constructed, as well as a junctions with the existing Metro network west of University. - 4.38 Figure 4.3 shows an indicative future Metro and local rail network, and illustrates the relationship between the Metro, local and long-distance rail networks.
+Most of the route between Doxford and the city centre is free from development, however underpasses beneath Durham Road and Premier Road would need to be re-constructed, as well as a junctions with the existing Metro network west of University. - 4.43 Figure 4.3 shows an indicative future Metro and local rail network, and illustrates the relationship between the Metro, local and long-distance rail networks.
 Before this can take place, the feasibility of these options needs to be fully assessed, funded through the DfT's Local Major Schemes process.
 If necessary the Allocations and Designations plan will allocate these routes, subject to viability.
+For example the former rail corridors from South Hylton Metro Terminus to Penshaw / Leamside Line, and from Doxford International to the city centre, have been converted into strategic cycle / bridleway corridors including the Metro Cycle Route and the walney to Wearside NCN-70.